 The use of trap and relocation of Canada geese to address crop damage or urban conflicts has not been utilized in South Dakota since 2012.
 Canada geese have expanded their range to nearly all areas of South Dakota and this technique requires substantial staff resources to capture and relocate the birds.
 Also, unless the birds are young and have not gained flight, they may return to the location where they were captured.
-SDGFP utilized trap and relocation of a limited number of urban and nuisance birds (1,442) during the years from 2000 to 2011 (Appendix G, H).
-Due to Canada geese expanding their current occupied range in South Dakota and the potential conflicts when croplands are present, SDGFP discontinued relocating Canada geese.
+SDGFP utilized trap and relocation of a limited number of urban and nuisance birds (1,442) during the years from 2000 to 2011

+(Appendix G, H).
+Due to Canada geese expanding their current occupied range in South Dakota and the potential conflicts when croplands are present, SDGFP discontinued relocating Canada geese in nearly all circumstances.
+If unique situations arise where relocation of geese is used, only goslings will be moved.

 The most successful and widely used abatement technique used to address crop damage from Canada geese is the installation of temporary electric fence (Appendix I).
 The fence is installed along the edge of the water body and is approximately 12 inches above the ground and utilizes energized solar units and plastic posts.
-This fence serves as an effective barrier to flightless Canada geese and unless a large number of birds put pressure on the fence to gain access to growing crops, can be very effective.
+This fence serves as an effective barrier to flightless Canada geese and unless many birds put pressure on the fence to gain access to growing crops, can be very effective.
 (Radtke and Dieter 2011) found that utilizing electric fence to protect growing crops is effective at limiting crop damage at certain locations in eastern South Dakota.
 For many years, SDGFP has successfully implemented this management technique across eastern South Dakota to reduce Canada goose damage to growing crops.

-SDGFP also provides cooperative funding to landowners that plant wheat or other small grains as food plots or plant native grasses as buffer-strips around wetland edges (Appendix J).
+SDGFP also provides cooperative funding to landowners that plant wheat, other taller crops (i.e. millet) or plant native grasses as buffer-strips around wetland edges (Appendix J).
 These buffers strips can provide a feeding area and/or a protective band of taller vegetation which serves as a visual barrier around the wetland limiting Canada geese access to cropped fields.
 Radtke and Dieter (2010) documented that Canada geese would only travel inland to feed on soybeans a maximum of 36 meters during their research.
-Food plots provide an area along wetland edges that serve as feeding sites while providing a visual barrier to the cropped field.
+However, Werner et. al (2019) found that Canada geese would travel into soybean fields up to 73 meters.
 In fiscal year 2015, SDGFP spent over \$50,000 in cost-share assistance to cooperating landowners that planted food plots and buffer-strips of wheat, primarily in northeastern South Dakota.
-Landowners that experience Canada goose usage and want to plant an area of their field for Canada geese to feed are eligible for up to \$2,000 of cost-share assistance which consists of an average rental rate per acre to cover the establishment of the food plot.
-Canada geese can find these areas highly attractive and dependent upon other factors (i.e. availability of other food and local population levels) may attract large concentrations of Canada geese.
 Landowners that plant wheat buffer-strips as a protective barrier around other crop types such as soybeans are eligible for up to \$4,000 of cost-share assistance to establish the buffer-strip.
 This assistance includes a \$40 per acre payment in addition to the average rental rate.
 Native grass buffer-strips provide a barrier of tall grasses to protect crops while also providing wildlife habitat.
-Landowners that plant these buffer-strips receive annual payments between 120% -160% of the average rental rate as well as incentive payments for signing a Conservation Reserve Program (CRP) contract.
-Due to fluctuating water-levels, certain restrictions from USDA, and different management practices needed to establish and manage these native grass buffer-strips, the interest from landowners for this component of the program has been minimal.
+Landowners that plant these buffer-strips may also receive annual payments for signing a Conservation Reserve Program (CRP) contract.
+Due to fluctuating water-levels, certain restrictions from USDA, and different management practices needed to establish and manage these native grass bufferstrips, the interest from landowners for this component of the program has been minimal.